 The annual Christmas concert was held on December 29.
 Following the opening address by Dr. Paine, Indian and Eskimo patients performed a Christmas pageant.
-They were directed by Miss G. L. Manchester, supervisor of rehabilitation, and were accompanied by a choir of nursing staff members who told the Christtheir arms and hands to give local IODE presented gifts to an impression of children standing on their heads, sang an "upside down song."
+They were directed by Miss G. L. Manchester, supervisor of rehabilitation, and were accompanied by a choir of nursing staff members who told the Christ-

 A skit by the medical staff, depicting a barber shop in the Gay Nineties, brought the house down with its hilarious nonsense.
-Taking part were Dr. Paine who, as a barber, lavishly lathered the faces of N. "Stick" Kilburg (hospital manager), Dr. Leslie Salay
+Taking part were Dr. Paine who, as a barber, lavishly lathered the faces of N. "Stick" Kilburg (hospital manager), Dr. Leslie Salay Zenon Matwichuk, and Dr. who sported foot-long mustaches and wore striped blazers, brilliant waistcoats and straw hats.
+The skit ended with the foursome mimicking the recorded songs of a barbershop quartet, "accom-panied by" their curvaceous manicurist (Mrs. Salay) on the banjo.